ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

 your code is visible in a pull request.

-You can view the results of the automatic checks below your pull request.
+You can view the results of the automatic checks below your pull request by clicking on ``Details``.
 If one of the tests shows a red cross instead of a green approval sign, please click the link and try to solve the issue.
-Note that this kind of automated checks make it easier to review code, but they are not flawless, so occasionally Codacy will report false positives.
+Note that this kind of automated checks make it easier to review code, but they are not flawless.
+Preferably Codacy code quality checks pass, however a few remaining hard to solve Codacy issues are still acceptable.
+If you suspect Codacy may be wrong, please ask by commenting.

 The documentation can be seen by clicking on `Details`.
 Make sure the documentation is nicely formatted, and (if necessary) add the link to the